Humphrey's Peak Arizona

 The Humphreys Peak ridgeline

 The trail here is not wide, but it is defined, and staying on it is crucial because hiking off trail in this fragile landscape carries a hefty $500 fine.
 Good luck walking straight down it, though.
 Even if you’ve never had a drop of alcohol in your life, you might be failing that test right now.
 For some, this is the area that they start to feel the effects of the high altitude.
 If you start to feel lightheaded or can’t catch your breath, stop and take a break.
 If it continues, turn around and get to a lower elevation.
-Altitude sickness is not to be messed with (do your homework on ways to help prevent and overcome altitude sickness).
+Altitude sickness is not to be messed with (visit Travel to High Altitudes on the CDC website to learn how to avoid and treat altitude sickness).

 [Editor’s note: This is our trail mama, remember.
 She wants everyone to have a safe hike.
 Also, she’s really nice.
 In the interest of full disclosure, all the sassy comments are mine.]